diabolical-ninja/yeltahir.com/content/posts/sir_model/index.md

 ### A couple of considerations

 While these models may appear like exact representation of an epidemic they are filled with assumptions and should be treated as nothing more than a guiding tool.
-They are only as good as the assumptions we give it and allow us to simulate different policies, disease assumptions and more to understand potential outcomes.
+They are only as good as the assumptions we give it and allow us to simulate different policies, disease characteristics and more to understand potential outcomes.

 In practise the parameters for infection rate, recovery rate and any other parameter used is estimated based on observed data.
-Futhermore, distributions tend to be used for each parameter with hundreds or thousands of simulations drawing from those distributions to understand the potential epidemic outcomes.
+Futhermore, distributions tend to be used for each parameter with hundreds or thousands of simulations being run drawing from those distributions to understand potential epidemic outcomes.

 ## References

+Here we've really only started to scratch the surface of how compartmental models can be used for modelling epidemics.

 For those interested in the modelling used by the Australian government to inform the original COVID19 response, the Doherty Institute [released their research](https://www.doherty.edu.au/uploads/content_doc/McVernon_Modelling_COVID-19_07Apr1_with_appendix.pdf) and you can see this approach to modelling at work, albiet with a tad more complexity.